ciglenecki/lumen-audio/README.md

 ### 🔀 Data generation

 Naive: concat multiple audio sequences into one and merge their labels.
 Introduce some overlapping, but not too much!

+Use the same genre for data generation: combine sounds which come from the same genre instead of different genres

+How to sample?

+- sample audio files \[3, 5\] but dont use more than 4 instruments
+- sample different starting positions at which the audio will start playing
+  - START-----x---x----------x--------x----------END
+- cutoff the audio sequence at max length?

 ## 🏆 Team members